-Have you ever tried to visit a website that took longer than five seconds to load so you've abandoned ship?
+Have you ever tried to visit a web page that took longer than five seconds to load so you've abandoned ship?

 Of course you have.
 In fact Google says 53% of mobile users abandon slow websites after just 3 seconds – meaning every day, companies around the world are losing customers simply because their site is too slow.

-Now, there may be many reasons why your website is slow, everything from huge images to trying to load too many ads.
-But to make sure people can actually get to your site you’ll need an SSL certificate first, once you have that you can start worrying about site speed.
+Now, there may be many reasons why your web pages might be slow, everything from huge images to trying to load too many ads.
+But to make sure people can actually get to your website you’ll need an SSL certificate first, once you have that you can start worrying about site speed.